SharePoint Troubleshooting Guide

 - 5 minutes to read

-This document describes common issues that may occur when using DevExpress ASP.NET controls in a SharePoint environment, as well as steps required to diagnose and resolve these issues.
+This document describes common issues that may occur when DevExpress ASP.NET controls are used in a SharePoint environment, and steps required to diagnose and resolve these issues.

 Unable to install the selected version of DevExpress controls on the SharePoint 2010 server.

 v13.1 to v16.2 of DevExpress ASP.NET controls only support SharePoint 2013.
 Starting with version 17.1 (v2017 vol 1), DevExpress ASP.NET controls support SharePoint 2013 and SharePoint 2016.
 Refer to the SharePoint Support topic for information on version support.

 This issue usually occurs when the ASPxHttpHandlerModule configuration element is not registered in the SharePoint site's Web.config file (usually located in the C:\inetpub\wwwroot\wss\VirtualDirectories\80\ directory).
 Refer to the following help topic to learn more about why this configuration element is required, and how to register it manually: ASPxHttpHandlerModule.